 Ubuntu Server LTS 16.04 and 18.04

-ArcGIS Notebook Server is preconfigured with a self-signed certificate, which allows the server to be initially tested and to help you quickly verify that your installation was successful.
+ArcGIS Notebook Server is preconfigured with a self-signed certificate that allows the server to be initially tested and to help you quickly verify that your installation was successful.

 You must request a certificate from a trusted certificate authority (CA) and configure ArcGIS Notebook Server to use it.
 This can be a domain certificate issued by your organization or a CA-signed certificate.
 The certificate must have a Subject Alternative Name (SAN) configured, or ArcGIS Notebook Server will not work properly.

 Portal for ArcGIS also includes a preconfigured self-signed certificate.
-Because you'll be federating an ArcGIS Notebook Server site with your portal, you should request a certificate from a trusted CA and configure the portal to use it.
+Because you'll federate an ArcGIS Notebook Server site with your portal, request a certificate from a trusted CA and configure the portal to use it.

 Before installing ArcGIS Notebook Server, you must have at least a base deployment of ArcGIS Enterprise 10.7 ready.
 During the setup process, you will federate your new ArcGIS Notebook Server site with your ArcGIS Enterprise portal.
 ArcGIS Notebook Server can be installed on a machine that has other ArcGIS Enterprise software (of the same version) installed.

 - ArcGIS Notebook Server requires Docker runtime (17.0 or later) to be installed.
-Follow the steps in Prepare Docker for ArcGIS Notebook Server to install the appropriate edition of Docker.
+Follow the steps in Install Docker for ArcGIS Notebook Server to install the appropriate edition of Docker.

-- ArcGIS Notebook Server requires the following package groups to be installed, depending on the OS:
+- ArcGIS Notebook Server requires the following package groups to be installed, depending on the operating system:

 - Ubuntu Server: acl and gettext-base